Key Takeaways

 What is CNP LABORATORY Derma+ Answer Active Boost 1:1 PDRN Ampule?

-It is a glow-and-repair ampule designed to hydrate, smooth, and support healthier-looking skin using sodium DNA, niacinamide, and other barrier-friendly ingredients.
+It is a glow-and-repair ampule designed to hydrate, smooth, and support healthier-looking skin.
+The formula uses sodium DNA (PDRN), niacinamide, squalane, and other barrier-friendly ingredients.
+Think recovery serum with a glow focus, not an in-clinic treatment.

 Is PDRN the same as sodium DNA?

-In skincare, those terms are closely related.
-Many products marketed as PDRN serums list sodium DNA on the ingredient list.
+In skincare they are closely related.
+Most products marketed as PDRN serums list sodium DNA on the ingredient list.
+The concept overlaps, but delivery method matters a lot when comparing home serums to clinical injections.

 Is this ampule good for oily skin?

-Yes, especially if your oily skin is also dehydrated, dull, or a little irritated.
-Very clog-prone or fragrance-sensitive users should still patch test.
+Yes, especially if your oily skin is also dehydrated, dull, or a little stressed.
+The texture absorbs cleanly without a greasy finish.
+Very clog-prone or fragrance-sensitive users should still patch test first.

 Does topical PDRN really work?

 It is promising, but the strongest evidence still comes from injections or procedure-assisted treatments.
-In a home serum, the most realistic benefits are hydration, glow, and supportive recovery.
+In a home serum, the most realistic benefits are hydration, glow, smoother texture, and supportive barrier recovery — not dramatic structural regeneration.

 Is this better for anti-aging or for glow?

-It is better for glow, bounce, and skin comfort.
-If you want stronger anti-aging results, retinoids still matter more.
+Better for glow, bounce, and skin comfort.
+If you want stronger anti-aging results, retinoids do more heavy lifting.
+Frame this as a glow-and-repair serum first, with supportive anti-aging benefits secondary.

 Can it help with post-acne marks?